 - Any applicable entity in the event of a merger or corporate reorganization or if the Chamber’s control were to be changed, in whole or in part.

-The only exception is if a law or order requires us to disclose your personal information.
-We will disclose your information to government authorities should they require it and ask for this information, it being understood that such communication will be limited to the information necessary and required under such law or order.
+In the event that a law or order requires us to disclose your personal information, we may have to disclose your information to government authorities should they require it and ask for this information, it being understood that such communication will be limited to the information necessary and required under such law or order.

 5. Cookies and conversion pixels